PawelKrezel/WineFinder/README.md

 Allows the manager to upload the current working JSON file.
 Newly added entries are appended to the parsed file data before export.

+# 🛠 Tech Stack
+HTML5

+Vanilla JavaScript (ES6+)

+CSS3 (eventually to be incorporated)

+No build tools or external dependencies

+Runs on any static server (GitHub Pages recommended)